RF-Development/Clans-Mod/README.md

 * Discord Rich Presence with Multiplayer IP and Mineplex Lobbies support.
 * Mineplex Chat Message Filter, for G.W.E.N bulletin and redundant advanced player searches.
 * Clan Home and Stuck customizable keybinds, which are not usable while shifting.
-* Summon your last mount with a customizable keybind, which are not usable while shifting.
+* Summon your last mount with a customizable keybind, which is not usable while shifting.

 ## 🖊️ Author